(1815 - 1890)

 Command Billet: Brigade Commander

 see his Battle Report

 He was on furlough for 30 days after Antietam recovering.
-He resigned his commission in January 1863 reportedly because he had been replaced in Brigade command during a absence after Antietam and could not return to that post.
-He turned down additional offers of NY commands later in the War.
+He resigned his commission in January 1863 because he had been replaced in Brigade command during his absence after Antietam.
+He turned down additional offers of New York commands later in the War.
 He was honored by brevet to Major General of Volunteers in March 1865.

 1 Warner, Ezra J., Generals in Blue, Lives of the Union Commanders, Baton Rouge, LA: Louisiana State University Press, 1964 [AotW citation 85]

 2 Fiske, John, and James Grant Wilson, editors, Appleton's Cyclopedia of American Biography, 6 vols., New York City: D. Appleton and Company, 1887-1889, Vol. 2, pp. 273-274 [AotW citation 86]